stoffee/terraform-hcp-vault-eks/README.md

     ### Select Example Deploy

-17. Obtain a copy of the repository onto your laptop:
+18. Obtain a copy of the repository onto your laptop:
     ```bash
     git clone git@github.com:stoffee/terraform-hcp-vault-eks.git
     cd terraform-hcp-vault-eks
     ```
-18. Since the <tt>main</tt> branch of this repo is under active change and thus may be unstable, copy to your Clipboard the last stable release of this repo to use at:
+19. Since the <tt>main</tt> branch of this repo is under active change and thus may be unstable, copy to your Clipboard the last stable release of this repo to use at:

     <a target="_blank" href="https://github.com/stoffee/terraform-hcp-vault-eks/releases">
     https://github.com/stoffee/terraform-hcp-vault-eks/releases</a>

-19. Set the repo to the release tag identified in the step above (such as "v0.0.6"):
+20. Set the repo to the GitHub branch named by a release tag identified in the step above (such as "v0.0.6"):
     ```bash
-    git checkout "v0.0.g"
+    git checkout v0.0.6
     ```
-20. Navigate into one of the <a target="_blank" href=https://github.com/stoffee/terraform-hcp-vault-eks/tree/primary/examples>[example]</a> deployment folders:
+21. Navigate into one of the <a target="_blank" href=https://github.com/stoffee/terraform-hcp-vault-eks/tree/primary/examples>example</a> folder of deployments:
     ```bash
     cd examples
     cd full-deploy
     ```
+    NOTE: <tt><strong>full-deploy</strong></tt> example assumes use of a "Development" tier of Vault instance size, which incur charges as described at
+    <a target="_blank" href="https://cloud.hashicorp.com/products/vault/pricing">https://cloud.hashicorp.com/products/vault/pricing</a>

-    Alternately, the <tt>eks-hvn-only-deploy</tt> only creates the HVN (HashiCorp Network), which in AWS is the VPC (Virtual Private Cloud).
+    Alternately, the <tt><strong>eks-hvn-only-deploy</strong></tt> example only creates the HVN (HashiCorp Network), which in AWS is the VPC (Virtual Private Cloud).

-    TODO: A <tt>prod</tt> sample will be available.
+    TODO: A <tt><strong>prod-ha</strong></tt> (production-high availability) example is being constructed to use (at a higher cost) features not in dev deploys:
+    * Vault clusters in each of the three Availability Zones within a single region
+    * RBAC with least-privilege permissions (no wildcard resource specifications)
+    * Encrypted communications, logging, and data at rest
+    * Emitting VPC, CloudWatch, and other logs to a central repository for auditing and analysis by a central SOC (Security Operations Center)
+    * <a target="_blank" href="https://n2ws.com/blog/how-to-guides/automate-amazon-ec2-instance-backup">Instance Backups</a>
+    * <a target="_blank" href="https://aws.amazon.com/premiumsupport/knowledge-center/deleteontermination-ebs/">AWS Volume Purge Protection</a>
+    * Node pools have automatic repair and auto-upgrade
+    <br /><br />

+    TODO: A <tt><strong>prod-dr</strong></tt> (production-disaster recovery) example is being constructed to use (at a higher cost) <strong>multiple regions</strong> and <a target="_blank" href="https://developer.hashicorp.com/vault/docs/enterprise/replication">replication</a> needed for reliability.

     <a name="Edit_tfvars"></a>

     ### Edit sample.auto.tfvars

-21. Rename <tt>sample.auto.tfvars_example</tt> to <tt>sample.auto.tfvars</tt>
+22. Rename <tt>sample.auto.tfvars_example</tt> to <tt>sample.auto.tfvars</tt>

     ```bash
     cp sample.auto.tfvars_example sample.auto.tfvars
     ```
     NOTE: The file <tt>sample.auto.tfvars</tt> is specified in the repo's <tt>.gitignore</tt> file so it doesn't get uploaded into GitHub.

-22. Use a text editor program to customize the <tt>sample.auto.tfvars</tt> file.
+23. Use a text editor program to customize the <tt>sample.auto.tfvars</tt> file.
 For example:

-    <pre>cluster_id = "blue-blazer"
+    <pre>cluster_id = "brown-blazer"
     deploy_hvn = true
     hvn_id               = "dev-eks-hvn"
     hvn_region           = "us-west-2"